-Currently, the authors, who work at owner Library, East Carolina University, are engaged in a research project analyzng free scholarly electronic journals.
-We feel that this project provides a case study as to how academic librarians can integrate research into their overall prolessional duties, and in particular use research as a tool for gaining insights mto issues of major importance for the brary profession.
-This study arose directly from a project to create a searchable database of all e-journals available Doyner Library's user community.
-As art of this project, we compiled a list of ne e-journals and e-zines.
-During this fairly straightforward collection evalualion and development task, a number of meresting issues regarding these e-jourbecame apparent, issues of direct elevance to academic libraries.
-This relization proved the starting point for our research.
-By collecting a much larger sample of free scholarly e-journals and oning a detailed analysis of them, addressing questions such as who pubthese journals, what subject areas te most represented, and how many are and being actively updated, we hope to some understanding of the viabilb) and duration of these journals.
-In numeralar, we wish to see if free e-jourand are indeed emerging as a legitimate, atternative form of scholarly communi-Once our research is completed, herefore, we will both have collected additional free e-journals that we can to our users, and have a more thorough understanding of the hove issues.
-Having arisen from our molessional practice, this research hopefully enable us to impractice.
+Currently, the authors, who work at Joyner Library, East Carolina University, are engaged in a research project analyzing free scholarly electronic journals.
+We feel that this project provides a case study as lo how academic librarians can integrate research into their overall professional duties, and in particular use research as a tool for gaining insights into issues of major importance for the library profession.
+This study arose directly from a project to create a searchable database of all e-journals available lo Joyner Library's user community.
+As part of this project, we compiled a list of free e-journals and e-zines.
+During this fairly straightforward collection evaluation and development task, a number of interesting issues regarding these e-journals became apparent, issues of direct relevance to academic libraries.
+This realization proved the starting point for our research.
+By collecting a much larger sample of free scholarly e-journals and doing a detailed analysis of them, addressing questions such as who publishes these journals, what subject areas are most represented, and how many are still being actively updated, we hope to gain some understanding of the viability and duration of these journals.
+In particular, we wish to see if free e-journals are indeed emerging as a legitimate, alternative form of scholarly communication.
+Once our research is completed, therefore, we will both have collected additional free e-journals that we can make accessible to our users, and have a more thorough understanding of the above issues.
+Having arisen from our professional practice, this research project will hopefully enable us to improve that practice.
 In this way, research and professional practice are not opposites, but rather mutually reinforcing elements of a single process.